 Louise is shorter and wider than the woman for whom the dress was originally made.
 Because of this, the diagonal design lines on the dress stretch out and become horizontal.
 Horizontal lines are often not the best look on full-figured women because it makes the body look wider.

-So while Louise got a great price on this dress, she’s got a few hours of sewing work ahead of her.
+So while Louise got a great price on this bargain dance dress, she’s got a few hours of sewing work ahead of her.

 With that in mind, I suggested fairly simple alterations that would not require any new fabrics or a lot of time.

-Our mission: Eliminate or camouflage all horizontal lines in the back.
+Our mission: Eliminate or camouflage all horizontal lines in the back so she looks taller and slimmer.

 - Do not wear the necklace.